nikolaystrikhar/gutenberg-forms-mailpoet/readme.txt

 = How it Works =

 MailPoet add-on once enabled allow you to add an addditional form action "MailPoet".
-Once you add that action, you will get a settings pannel for MailPost that let's you select your MailPoet list and map your form fields with the MailPoet fields.
+Once you add that action, you will get a settings pannel for MailPoet that let's you select your MailPoet list and map your form fields with the MailPoet fields.

 = Get involved with the Development =